-Although Jordan is situated in a conflict region and is characterised by internal social conflicts, the situation in the country has been relatively calm and stable for decades.
-The existing problems, such as resource scarcity, poverty and unemployment have however been exacerbated by the influx of Syrian refugees.
+Although Jordan is situated in a conflict region and is characterized by internal social conflicts, the situation in the country has been relatively calm and stable for decades.
+The existing problems, such as resource scarcity, poverty, and unemployment have however been exacerbated by the influx of Syrian refugees.
 The Covid-19 outbreak has further weakened the economy in the region.
 In particular, women and young adults are affected by unemployment.
 This is dramatic when one bears in mind that about half of the seven million inhabitants of Jordan are younger than 25 years old.

 Despite great progress in recent decades, the education system is hardly in a position to meet the great demand.
 Adult education is only gradually establishing itself as an important pillar of lifelong learning.
 In state-run adult education, literacy and remedial education play an important role, but increasingly attention is being focused on the provision of key competencies and skills for income security.
-DVV International has been engaged in this process along with its partner organisations since the office opened in 2010.
+DVV International has been engaged in this process along with its partner organizations since the office opened in 2010.

 Innovative offerings: DVV International supports the development of curricula for innovative educational activities that should help participants to generate income and to defend their interests.
-Central to this are participatory methods that focus on the interests and experiences of the participants, encourage critical thinking and peaceful conflict resolution.
+Central to this are participatory methods that focus on the interests and experiences of the participants, encourage critical thinking, and peaceful conflict resolution.

 Qualified professionals: DVV International trains facilitators to become certified professionals in adult education.
 The training conveys theories and concepts of participatory adult education and enables participants to apply different teaching methods, depending on the topic and needs of learners.

 Improving framework conditions: DVV International advises a working group in which all major partner institutions are represented.
 In Jordan, work is being done on a strategy and action plan for adult education by building on an already developed vision of ALE (Adult Learning and Education).
-This should not only improve access to adult education in the long run, but also the quality of the educational offers and the working conditions for the providers.
+This should not only improve access to adult education in the long run but also the quality of the educational offers and the working conditions for the providers.

-The most significant partners of DVV International in Jordan are the ministries of Education, Social Affairs and Labour, the Vocational Training Corporation, royal charities such as the Jordan River Foundation, as well as local non-governmental organisations.
+The most significant partners of DVV International in Jordan are the ministries of Education, Social Affairs and Labour, the Vocational Training Corporation, royal charities such as the Jordan River Foundation, as well as local non-governmental organizations.
 Representatives of all these partner institutions are involved in a working group on the development of a vision and strategy for adult education in Jordan.